FabricMC/fabric-docs/develop/custom-resources.md

 if you need.

 `getFabricId()` returns an identifier that is then used by Fabric to further register our `JsonDataLoader`.
-This is usually the same as the `dataType` sting parsed to the constructor, but with a proper namespace.
+This is usually the same as the `dataType` string parsed to the constructor, but with a proper namespace.

 We create a new instance of our `JsonDataLoader` class in the `reload()` method, and then call the `reload()` method again, but this time on the instance we've created.
 This ensures that our resources get reloaded, when needed